 The Young Leaders Program serves as a catalyst for training young professionals in international policy affairs at an early juncture in their careers.

 The Young Leaders Program was established in 2004 to enhance cross-cultural opportunities for young scholars and foreign policy professionals to improve their policy analysis skills at an early juncture in their careers.
-Participation in the program affords Young Leaders an unparalleled opportunity to build networks, observe the foreign-policy making process, and voice their generation’s viewpoints within elite circles of policy specialists.
-They also gain a deeper understanding of serious conflicts and issues in the Asia-Pacific region, learn how experts and leaders deal with these problems, and develop their own perspectives.
-Our network of Young Leaders who specialize in political and international affairs in Asia continues to grow and now includes more than 1,200 Young Leaders from 60 countries.
+The program affords Young Leaders an unparalleled opportunity to build networks, observe the foreign policy making process, and voice their generation’s viewpoints within elite circles of policy specialists.
+They also gain a deeper understanding of serious conflicts and issues in the Indo-Pacific region, learn how experts and leaders deal with these problems, and develop their own perspectives.
+Our network of Young Leaders who specialize in political and international affairs in Asia includes more than 1,000 Young Leaders from 56 countries.

 The Young Leaders program has four primary objectives: